 Add: Cacao Wafers

 Chocolate for breakfast?
 Yes, please!
 Sliding a few of these 100% organic cacao wafers into a pot of simmering oatmeal will guarantee you’ll no longer be blasé about your morning porridge.
+If you want to add some sweetness, choose between our Semi-sweet Cacao Wafers and Bittersweet Cacao Wafers.
 And beyond the streaks of luscious chocolate flavor, your oatmeal will be upgraded with antioxidants and essential minerals including magnesium and iron.

 2. When Making: Coffee